Siebel Scholars: Description

 The Siebel Scholars program was originally established with grants totaling more than $45 million.
 The scholar selection process varies from school to school.
 According to one report, "On average, Siebel Scholars rank in the top 5 percent of their class, and many within the top 1 percent."

 According to Mark Snir, head of the Computer Science department at UI Urbana-Champaign, Siebel was able to "...create and build Siebel Systems into a leading provider of business applications software... through his Siebel Scholars program he allows some of the most talented students in computer science and business at Illinois and other major universities to address society's most pressing issues, such as stem-cell research."

 The Siebel Energy Institute also created a partnership with the Siebel Scholars Foundation, expanding the program to include outstanding leaders in the field of energy science at its universities.
 Siebel Scholars are key advisors to the Siebel Foundation, guiding the development of innovative programs the foundation initiates.
 The annual Siebel Scholars conference and ongoing planning sessions throughout the year are an integral part of the Siebel Scholars program.

-Thomas Siebel described the role of Seibel Scholars in 2016:
+The role of Seibel Scholars was described in 2016:

 We have over 1,000 Siebel Scholars today.
 They're very, very accomplished.
 It's fun to be able to associate with them and hold our scholars conference.
 I just though it would be very interesting to develop a global community of people who are highly connected who were exceptionally bright and accomplished.

-We bring together a multiplicity of disciplines there -- in engineering, in computer science, bioengineering, business, environmental science. ...
+We bring together a multiplicity of disciplines there – in engineering, in computer science, bioengineering, business, environmental science. ...
 We wrestle with challenging topics and we have a lot of fun.